- Why Kanchenjunga Trek

 A bottle of water / soda – USD 0.5 – 4

-Majority of trekkers use water purification drop or tablet or water filter to save money.
+- The majority of trekkers use water purification drops or tablets or water filters to save money.

-You don't need to carry more than two litres of water during the day.
+- You don’t need to carry more than two liters of water during the day.
 Usually, the water source is available every one to two hours of walking distance where you can refill water.
 Please make sure with guide water sources are available along the way.

-Relatively, the water in the mountain is not as polluted as in the city and are usually drinkable.
+- Relatively, the water in the mountain is not as polluted as in the city and is usually drinkable.
 You will see locals and your guide drinking this water with no issues.
-However, to be safe, please make sure you use water purification drop.
+However, to be safe, please make sure you use the water purification drop.

 How difficult is Kanchenjunga Trek?